karnexu/tetris-ai/README.md

 # tetris-ai
 Tetris bot vs. human player

+For a live gameplay demo, see video "gameplay - user vs. ai"

-To play game: Download and open TetrisAiGame.jar file
+To play game: Download and run TetrisAIGame.jar

  * USER CONTROLS:
  * Left arrow key to shift piece to left